- About Us

 A newsletter is sent to parents (usually by email – please ensure we have your details) at least once a half term.
 Curriculum Newsletters are also sent home to parents once a term.
 Parents are often sent texts to remind them of events taking place during the week.

 How can I organise a ‘Hot School Meal’ for my child?

 Hot school meals are provided by Cygnet Catering.
 An order form is available from Reception.
 Orders can be placed for a particular day, week or half term.
 All orders have to be received by Reception on the Tuesday (9:00 am) in the week prior to the week that the meals are required.
 Meals cost £2.35 per day.
 There is an option of main meal, vegetarian meal or jacket potato meal.

 Is my child entitled to a ‘Free School Meal’ ?

-All children in Early Years, Year One and Year Two are entitled to a free school meal, regardless of status.
+All children in Early Years, Year 1 and Year 2 are entitled to a free school meal, regardless of status.
 This must be ordered in advance (see above).

-Children in Years Three, Four, Five and Six may be entitled to a free school meal if their parents in receipt of one of the these benefits :
+Children in Years 3, 4, 5 and 6 may be entitled to a free school meal if their parents in receipt of one of the these benefits :